 For the Cake:

-- Preheat oven to 340 degrees F. Butter and flour three 6-inch pans.
-I use damp cake strips on my pans for more even baking as well.
+- Preheat the oven to 350°F. Butter and flour three 6-inch round cake pans.
+(I also wrapped the outsides of my pans with damp fabric cake strips for more even baking.)

-- Beat the wet ingredients together in a medium bowl.
+- Beat together the wet ingredients, including the milk, sour cream, egg whites, lemon juice and zest, and vanilla, together in a medium bowl.
+Set aside

 - Divide the mixture evenly into the cake pans.

-- Bake at for about 30 minutes or until the centers are springy to the touch.
+- Bake for about 30 minutes or until the centers are springy to the touch.
+Let the cakes cool in the pans for 15 minutes, then remove them and place them on a wire cooling rack to cool completely.

 For the Reduction:

-- Put ½ cup of blueberries in the freezer.
+- Place ½ cup of blueberries in the freezer.

-- In a small saucepan over medium-low heat, combine 1 cup blueberries, 1 tbsp lemon juice, 1 tbsp water and 1 tbsp granulated sugar.
-Mash and stir for a minute then reduce to a simmer.
-Simmer until reduced by half then strain into a small bowl to chill.
+- In a small saucepan over medium-low heat, combine the remaining 1 cup of blueberries, sugar, lemon juice, and water.
+Cook until the berries start to burst.
+Mash and stir for a minute, then simmer until reduced by half.

 For the Lemon Buttercream:

-- Add lemon juice a tbsp at a time until a desired consistency and taste is reached.
+- Beat in the lemon juice a tablespoon at a time until your desired consistency and taste is reached.

-- Transfer about 1/2-3/4 cup to a small bowl and mix in blueberry reduction a tablespoon at a time and mix or until you reach a desired flavor.
+- Transfer about 1 cup of the frosting to a small bowl, and mix in blueberry reduction a tablespoon at a time until you reach your desired flavor.

 For the Assembly: